 Beth Houlahan, MSN, RN, CENP

-Beth comes to UW Hospital and Clinics with experience in both academic and community hospitals, and in ambulatory and physician practice settings.
-Most recently, she served as Senior Vice President Patient Care Services at Mercy Medical Center, Cedar Rapids, Iowa, a 445-bed facility.
-In this role, she was responsible for clinical, operational and financial leadership for nursing and clinical inpatient and outpatient services for Mercy Medical at five campuses in Cedar Rapids, including an acute care facility, Medical Plaza, Alcohol and Drug Outpatient Treatment Center, and an Inpatient Hospice House.
+Prior to joining UW Hospital and Clinics, Beth served as Senior Vice President, Patient Care Services, at Mercy Medical Center, Cedar Rapids, Iowa, a 455-bed facility.
+There she was responsible for clinical, operational and financial leadership for nursing and clinical inpatient and outpatient services for Mercy Medical at five campuses in Cedar Rapids, including an acute care facility, Medical Plaza, Alcohol and Drug Outpatient Treatment Center and an Inpatient Hospice House.

 Prior to joining Mercy Medical Center, Beth served for 13 years in a variety of administrative roles at the University of Iowa Hospitals and Clinics.
-She was the co-director of a service leadership initiative for more than 7,000 employees, clinical director of a primary care center staffed by 300 physicians and 100 staff, and nurse manager responsible for the daily clinical operations in the Department of Medicine.
-Additionally, her professional background includes serving as nurse manager, office manager, and staff nurse in physician practices, and as a staff nurse in radiology.
+She co-directed a service leadership initiative for more than 7,000 employees and served as clinical director of a primary care center staffed by 300 physicians and 100 staff and as nurse manager responsible for the daily clinical operations in the department of medicine.